Sylvester Stallone: 1968–1976: Early roles to breakthrough

-Subsequent success: 1978–1999
+1978–1989: Subsequent success

 Stallone made his directorial debut and starred in the 1978 film Paradise Alley, a family drama in which he played one of three brothers who get involved in professional wrestling.
 That same year, he starred in Norman Jewison's F.I.S.T., a social drama in which he plays a warehouse worker, very loosely modeled on James Hoffa, who becomes involved in labor union leadership.

-In 1979, he wrote, starred, and directed (replacing John G. Avildsen) in Rocky II.
+In 1979, he wrote, directed (replacing John G. Avildsen), and starred in Rocky II.
 The sequel became a major success, grossing US$200 million.

 In 1981, he starred alongside Michael Caine and soccer star Pelé in Escape to Victory, a sports drama in which he plays a prisoner of war involved in a Nazi propaganda soccer game.
 That same year, he starred in the thriller Nighthawks, in which he plays a New York city cop who plays a cat-and-mouse game with a foreign terrorist, played by Rutger Hauer.

-In 1982, Stallone starred as Vietnam veteran John Rambo, a former Green Beret, in the action film First Blood, which was both a critical and box-office success.
+In 1982, Stallone starred as Vietnam veteran John Rambo, a former Green Beret, in the action film First Blood, an adaptation of the eponymous novel by David Morell, though the script was significantly altered by Stallone during the film's production, which was both a critical and box-office success.
 Critics praised Stallone's performance, saying he made Rambo seem human, as opposed to the way he is portrayed in the book of the same name.
 It launched the Rambo franchise.
 That year Rocky III was released in which Stallone wrote, directed, and starred.
-The third sequel became a box-office success.
+The second sequel became a box-office success.
 In preparation for these roles, Stallone embarked upon a vigorous training regimen, which often meant six days a week in the gym and further sit-ups in the evenings.
 Stallone claims to have reduced his body fat percentage to his all-time low of 2.8% for Rocky III.

 In 1983, he directed Staying Alive, the sequel to Saturday Night Fever, starring John Travolta.
 This was the only film Stallone directed that he did not star in.
 Staying Alive was universally panned by film critics.
 Despite being a critical failure, Staying Alive was a commercial success.
 The film opened with the biggest weekend for a musical film ever (at the time) with a gross of $12,146,143 from 1,660 screens.
 Overall, the film grossed nearly $65 million in the US box office against its $22 million budget.
 Worldwide it grossed $127 million.
 Though the US box-office intake was significantly less than the $139.5 million earned by Saturday Night Fever, the film nevertheless ranked in the top ten most financially successful films of 1983.